In White House visit, Polish president pushes NATO to ramp up spending, calls on US to fund Ukraine

 The Polish leader made the call as he and Tusk visited Washington to mark their country's 25th anniversary of joining the now 32-member transatlantic military alliance.
 It was a historic step into the West after breaking free from Moscow’s sphere of influence after decades of communist rule.

-Biden marveled at Poland's current defense spending and thanked the leaders for taking in hundreds of thousands of Ukrainian refugees after Russia launched the February 2022 invasion.
+Biden called the U.S. commitment to Poland ironclad and marveled at Poland's current defense spending and thanked the leaders for taking in hundreds of thousands of Ukrainian refugees after Russia launched the February 2022 invasion.
 But he did not directly address Duda's call for NATO members to ramp up spending.

 “When we stand together, no force on earth is more powerful,” Biden said, recalling the words of Secretary of State Madeleine Albright upon Poland's accession into the alliance. ”I believed that then and I believe that now.
 And we see it with Polish and American troops serving side by side with NATO on the eastern flank, including in Poland."